core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * At Step 6, the proxy sets a timeout with the value T' retrieved from the Multicast-Timeout Option of the request received from the (previous hop closer to the) origin client.

-  In case T' > 0, the proxy will ignore responses to the forwarded group request coming from the next hop towards the origin servers, if received after the timeout expiration, with the exception of Observe notifications (see {{ssec-resp-proc-proxy}}).
+  In the case that T' > 0, the proxy will ignore responses to the forwarded group request coming from the next hop towards the origin servers, if received after the timeout expiration, with the exception of Observe notifications (see {{ssec-resp-proc-proxy}}).

-  In case T' = 0, the proxy will ignore all responses to the forwarded group request coming from the next hop towards the origin servers.
+  In the case that T' = 0, the proxy will ignore all responses to the forwarded group request coming from the next hop towards the origin servers.

 ### Supporting Observe # {#sec-proxy-chain-request-processing-observe}